AgentIAD: Agentic Industrial Anomaly Detection via Adaptive Memory Augmentation: Method

-Let $n_t$ denote the number of tool invocations at step $t$, and $q_t\!\in[0,1]$ represent the normalized frequency of using the \texttt{CR} tool within a rollout group.
-The overall behavior reward is defined as:
+where $n_t$ is the number of tool invocations at step $t$, and $q_t$ denotes the normalized frequency of using the tools within the rollout group.
+This formulation encourages accurate decisions with minimal yet purposeful tool use.

-where $\bar{n}$ is the expected number of tool calls, and $\lambda_1,\lambda_2,\lambda_3$ weight correctness, diversity, and efficiency, respectively.
-This formulation rewards trajectories that make accurate decisions with minimal yet purposeful tool use— leveraging \textit{CR} when necessary while avoiding redundant actions.

-\paragraph{Discussion.} The complete reward function integrates perception and behavior supervision: $R_{\text{perc}}$ ensures factual and spatial correctness, while $R_{\text{beh}}$ refines the agent’s decision policy toward efficient and adaptive reasoning.
-Together, they promote a balanced learning signal that encourages accurate perception, cautious exploration, and disciplined tool usage— transforming the model from a static predictor into an interpretable visual reasoning agent.